Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 In the code above lines (1)-(2) declare to dynamic arrays, with the typical syntax:
 `[..]type`
-To release memory, you can either use the **array_free** proc (line (3)), or the **free** proc which needs a pointer to the memory (line (4)).
+To release memory, you can either use the `array_free` proc (line (3)), or the `free` proc which needs a pointer to the memory (line (4)).
-To add one or several item(s) (see § 18B) at a time, use the **array_add** proc with a pointer to the array, and the item(s) as arguments (see lines (5) and following).
+To add one or several item(s) (see § 18B) at a time, use the `array_add` proc with a pointer to the array, and the item(s) as arguments (see lines (5) and following).
+If you want your array to only contain unique items, use `array_add_if_unique` instead.
 You can get the last item of an array with `peek` without changing the array (5B), `pop` in (5C) is the same but effectively removes the last item.

 ### 18.4.1 Useful procs for dynamic arrays

-We check if an item is present in the array in line (6), use **array_find**, which returns true if the item is found, false otherwise.
+We check if an item is present in the array in line (6), use `array_find`, which returns true if the item is found, false otherwise.
-Removal of items within a dynamic array is done with the **remove** proc, as in line (7): we want to remove the item with value 5, so we loop over the array, if-test with it == value, and if true, remove it.
+Removal of items within a dynamic array is done with the `remove` proc, as in line (7): we want to remove the item with value 5, so we loop over the array, if-test with it == value, and if true, remove it.
 This proc is used to safely remove elements while iterating through an array, which is often a problem in other languages.
 Notes:
 - This proc does not work for fixed-size arrays!
 - This proc does an unordered remove, the removed item is replaced with the last item (in fact: a swap with the last item, and then a remove of the last element).
 The remove happens in constant time O(1).
 (For an ordered remove, see § 18B.)

-To copy an array into another array, use **array_copy**, as in lines (8) or (8B).
+To copy an array into another array, use `array_copy`, as in lines (8) or (8B).
-To empty a dynamic array completely, use the **array_reset** proc, as in line (9).
+To empty a dynamic array completely, use the `array_reset` proc, as in line (9).

 Notice that whenever you need to change an array in a proc, you need to give it a pointer to the array.
 A proc like array_find doesn't need that, because it only reads through the array.
 In line (10) we fill up a dynamic array in a simple for loop, but not in an efficient way: at each array_add call, a memory location must be acquired for the new item.
-It is far better to use **array_reserve** as in line (11).
+It is far better to use `array_reserve` as in line (11).
 Here you estimate how many items your array will need,giving this as a parameter to the proc, so that this initial memory can be pre-allocated in its entirety from the start.

 ### 18.4.2 Internal definition of a dynamic array
 This is found in module _Preload_; again it is a struct, which takes up 40 bytes: